Warm Weather Packaging: What is it? Do I need it?

 Product-Specific WWP Use Recommendations:

 White Chocolate: Recommended for areas above 70°F (softening point).
-The melting point of dark chocolate is around 83°F-86°F.
+The melting point of white chocolate is around 83°F-86°F.

 Milk Chocolate: Recommended for areas above 72°F (softening point).
-The melting point of dark chocolate is around 84°F-88°F.
+The melting point of milk chocolate is around 84°F-88°F.

 Dark Chocolate: Recommended for areas above 74°F (softening point).
 The melting point of dark chocolate is around 86°F-90°F.